-Under the new rules players will choose seven main numbers from a selection of 1-35 rather than six from a guess range of 1-40.
+Under the new rules, players will choose 7 main numbers from a selection of 1-35, rather than 6 from a guess range of 1-40.
 The additional Powerball guess range remains the same at 1-20.

 The jackpot winning odds will be longer at 1 in 134,490,400, from 1 in 76,767,600.
 The odds of winning a prize overall will rise to 1 in 44 from 1 in 78.

-The prize categories will grow from eight to nine.
+The prize categories will grow from 8 to 9.